Quantum query complexity of symmetric oracle problems: Previously studied examples of coset identification

 Hence irreps of $H$ may be written as $\tau_1 \times \dots \times \tau_{k-1}$ where again the $\tau_i$ are irreps of $G$.
 Using the above equation one verifies that two irreps $\chi_1 \times \dots \times \chi_k$ and $\eta_1 \times \dots \times \eta_k$ have the same restriction to $H$ if and only if there exists $\psi \in \Irr(G)$ such that

 By Zhandry's theorem (Thm. \ref{thm-zhandry}) the optimal success probability for a $t$-query algorithm is obtained by finding the largest collection of characters in $V^{\otimes t}$ which restrict to the same irrep of $H$.
-We can describe an element of such a maximal equivalence class: the character $\chi_1 \dots \dots \chi_k$ should have at least $k-t$ trivial components (to guarantee its Hamming weight is $\leq t$, then $k-t$ components equal to some nontrivial character $\psi_1$ (so then $\chi_1 \psi_1^{-1} \dots \chi_k \psi^{-1}$ also has Hamming weight $\leq t$), another $k-t$ components equal to $\psi_2$, and so on.
-The size of this equivalence class is either $|G|$ (if we can fit every irrep of $G$) or $\lfloor \frac{k}{k-t} \rfloor$.
-Hence for a $t$-query algorithm
+We can describe an element of such a maximal equivalence class: the character $\chi_1 \times \dots \times \chi_k$ should have at least $k-t$ trivial components (to guarantee its Hamming weight is $\leq t$), then $k-t$ components equal to some nontrivial character $\psi_1$ (so then $\chi_1 \psi_1^{-1} \times \dots \times \chi_k \psi^{-1}$ also has Hamming weight $\leq t$), another $k-t$ components equal to $\psi_2$, and so on.
+For instance, we may pick

+where the characters $\mathbbm{1}, \psi_1, \dots, \psi_N$ are distinct (but otherwise arbitrary), and each one appears at least $k-t$ many times.
+Then the equivalence class of $\chi$ has size $N+1$, consisting of the characters